noisyboiler/wampy/README.rst

 TLS Support (alpha)
 ~~~~~~~~~~~~~~~~~~

-When you instantiate your Client, over-ride the default ``ws`` transport with "wss", e.g.
+When you instantiate your Client, over-ride the default ``ws`` transport with "wss" and pass in a path to the server certificate, e.g.

 ::